This website has browser limitations. It is recommended that you use a browser such as Edge, Chrome, Safari or Firefox.

 - Spinach

-Did you know that?
-It is advisable to eat the fruit or vegetable raw to limit the loss of vitamin C content!
-Yes, vitamin C degrades during cooking and becomes less interesting in terms of intake and nutrition for the body.
+Did you know?
+It's advisable to eat fruit or vegetables raw to limit the loss of vitamin C content!
+And yes, vitamin C degrades when cooked, making it less interesting in terms of intake and nutrition for the body.

-Serum, cream, food supplements: in what form should vitamin C be used?
+Serum, cream, dietary supplements: what form should vitamin C be used in?

 Does it matter what form of vitamin C we apply to our skin?
-Yes, this is a real question to ask and the answer depends on your skin type and your own tolerance to vitamin C!
+The answer depends on your skin type and your own tolerance to vitamin C!

-To begin integrating vitamin C into your routine, the ideal is to start with skin care products containing vitamin C derivatives, let your skin get used to them and then gradually move on to other more concentrated products as your skin develops tolerance.
-The most important thing for optimal effectiveness is to find the right dosage of vitamin C!
+To begin incorporating vitamin C into your routine, the ideal approach is to start with skin care products containing vitamin C derivatives, let your skin get used to them and then gradually move on to other, more concentrated products, as your skin develops tolerance.
+The most important thing for optimum effectiveness is to find the right dosage of vitamin C!

 If your skin is sensitive, choose a cream containing vitamin C: it will be less concentrated and therefore better tolerated by the skin.
 On the other hand, the cream will bring comfort, hydration, elasticity and radiance.

 If your skin is not particularly sensitive, you can opt for a serum, which is generally more concentrated in vitamin C than a cream.
-Thanks to its lighter molecular weight, it can act deeply on the skin.
+Thanks to its lighter molecular weight, it has a deeper effect on the skin.

-How to integrate vitamin C into your skincare routine?
+How can you incorporate vitamin C into your skincare routine?

 Yodi tips: